 When most people hear the term gold bullion, it immediately conjures up images of bank vaults stacked to the ceiling with chunky gold bars.
 In reality, gold bullion refers to gold that is at least 99.5% pure and has been transformed into bars or ingots or minted into coins.
 Bullion is the form in which gold is traded on commodities markets around the world.

-Compare online brokers that trade gold stocks and ETFs
+Compare online brokers that trade gold stocks, ETFs and CFDs